 The Institute for Learning in Retirement

-The ILR covers a wide variety of subjects – including interesting classes in literature, art and music appreciation, history, creative writing classes, philosophy and current events.
-And here's the real bonus: No tests, grades or prerequisites.
-And homework is optional!
+The ILR covers a wide variety of subjects – including literature, art and music appreciation, history, creative writing classes, philosophy and current events.
+And, here's the real bonus: No tests, grades or prerequisites … and homework is optional!

-Just a few of the ILR courses offered:
+Here are just a few of the ILR courses offered:

 The Impact of Global Warming on Human Conditions

-Music in the Romantic Era
+- Music in the Romantic Era

-Why Mathematics Really Does Count
+- Why Mathematics Really Does Count

-Energy for the Future
+- Energy for the Future

-Ancient Peoples of the Western Hemisphere
+- Ancient Peoples of the Western Hemisphere

-Southern Literature: Three Pulitzer Prize Winning Southern Writers
+- Southern Literature: Three Pulitzer Prize Winning Southern Writers